 Bode George expresses sorrow as PDP founding members defect to ADC

-Chief Bode George, a founding member of the Peoples Democratic Party (PDP), expresses sadness about the defection of former Vice President Alhaji Atiku Abubakar and President of the Senate David Mark to the newly formed African Democratic Congress (ADC).
+A founding member of the Peoples Democratic Party (PDP), Chief Bode George has expressed sadness about the defection of former Vice President Atiku Abubakar and former Senate President David Mark to the African Democratic Congress (ADC) to form a coalition.

 Although Atiku has not formally declared his defection to the ADC, he — amid his party’s lingering crisis — championed the coalition of opposition politicians and their eventual adoption of the party as the coalition’s political platform ahead of the 2027 election.